Why The DECKED Drawer System Is Going To Be Your Next Truck Bed Tool Box

 Yes, or rather it can be.
 The DECKED Drawer System is manufactured in a range of sizes in order to suit trucks and vans of all sizes, as well as to fit perfectly in both short, standard, and extended truck beds.

 Yes, that is certainly one way to describe the system.
-The drawers can be used as sturdy, high capacity, weatherproof tool boxes, and the DECKED Drawer System itself can cover your truck bed completely with its high-impact resin top.
+The drawers can be used as sturdy, high capacity, weatherproof tool boxes, all the while serving as one of the best truck bed covers money can buy.
+Bed covers are a must if you want to protect the valuable gear you keep in your truck bed.

 An inside bed tool box or under truck bed tool box?